lilprof01/alx-system_engineering-devops/0x01-shell_permissions/README.md

-The script 6-multiple_permissions adds execute permission for file owner and group owner The script 7-everybody grants execute permission to everybody on the file hello The script 8-james_bond grants all permission only to other users
+The script 6-multiple_permissions adds execute permission for file owner and group owner The script 7-everybody grants execute permission to everybody on the file hello The script 8-james_bond grants all permission only to other users The script 9-john_doe gives user all permission and group read and execute but other users write and execute